rdpeng/artofdatascience/manuscript/inference.md

 3. **Measurement differences**.
 One thing we don't know is how either MusicWatch or Apple defined "still using the service".
 You could imagine a variety of ways to determine whether a person was still using the service.
 You could ask "Have you used it in the last week?" or perhaps "Did you use it yesterday?"
 Responses to these questions would be quite different and would likely lead to different overall percentages of usage.

 4. **Respondents are not independent**.
 It's possible that the survey respondents are not independent of each other.
-This would primiarily affect the uncertainty about the estimate, making it larger than we might expect if the respondents were all independent.
+This would primarily affect the uncertainty about the estimate, making it larger than we might expect if the respondents were all independent.
 However, since we do not know what MusicWatch's uncertainty about their estimate was in the first place, it's difficult to tell if dependence between respondents could play a role.

 ## Populations Come in Many Forms

 There are a variety of strategies that one can employ to setup a formal framework for making inferential statements.
 Often, there is literally a population of units (e.g. people, penguins, etc.) about which you want to make statements.
 In those cases it's clear where the uncertainty comes from (sampling from the population) and what exactly it is you're trying to estimate (some feature of the population).
 However, in other applications it might not be so clear what exactly is the population and what exactly it is you're trying to estimate.
-In those cases, you'll have to be more explicity about defining the population because there may be more than one possibility.
+In those cases, you'll have to be more explicit about defining the population because there may be more than one possibility.

 ### Time series